erlhol/erlhol/README.md

 - 👋 Hi, I’m @erlhol
 - 👀 I’m interested in app development and software engineering
 - 🌱 I’m currently learning React!
+Check out my project "EmnePlanleggeren"!
 - 💞️ I’m looking to collaborate on cool projects!
 - 📫 How to reach me erlinhol@uio.no